Zomojo/compiletools/ct/README.ct-cake.rst

 * command line > environment variables > config file values > defaults

+If you need to append values rather than replace values, this can be done (currently only for environment variables) by specifying --variable-handling-method append or equivalently add an environment variable VARIABLE_HANDLING_METHOD=append

 The example /etc/xdg/ct/gcc.release.conf file looks as follows: ::

     ID=GNU